ASU Women's Hoops Teams Up With Arizona Osteoporosis Coalition for Hot Shot Team Challenge

 'We are very excited about the opportunity to host the FITBONES Hot Shot Team Challenge and to help the Arizona Osteoporosis Coalition educate people about this disease and have a good time while doing it,' Arizona State head coach Charli Turner Thorne said.
 'Osteoporosis is a disease that affects millions, including a lot of young women like the players in our program.
 Anything that we can do to raise awareness and educate people about the benefits of a healthy lifestyle is extremely important.
 The support we have received in the past from people in the Valley for women's athletics and a women's cause has been tremendous, and we are looking forward to a very successful event.'

 Teams can sign up for the Hot Shot Team Challenge at the cost of $200 per team.
 Females must be 21 years or older, and due to NCAA recruiting regulations, high school and junior college students are not eligible to participate in the competition.
-Teams can register online at www.fitbones.org.
+Teams can sign up at the door on Wednesday, or register online at www.fitbones.org.

 Osteoporosis is a bone disease that causes people to have thin, porous bones that break easily.
 More than 10 million individuals in the United States suffer from the disease and more than 34 million more have low bone mass.
 It is estimated that one in two women and one in four men over 50 will have an osteoporosis-related fracture in their lifetimes.